PacificBiosciences/IsoSeq/README_v3.1.md

     $ isoseq3 refine movieX.NEB_5p--NEB_Clontech_3p.fl.bam movieX.flnc.bam --require-polya

 ### Step 3b - Merge SMRT Cells
-If you used more than one SMRT cells, use `dataset` for merging.
+If you used more than one SMRT cells, use `dataset` for merging, which can be installed with `conda install pbcoretools`.
 Merge all of your `<movie>.flnc.bam` files:

     $ dataset create --type TranscriptSet merged.flnc.xml movie1.flnc.bam movie2.flnc.bam movieN.flnc.bam